-(2) Reasonable costs for the storage, transportation, protection, and disposition of property provided by the Federal Government or acquired or produced for the Federal award.
+(ii) Reasonable costs for the storage, transportation, protection, and disposition of property provided by the Federal Government or acquired or produced for the Federal award.

-(f) Claims under subawards, including the allocable portion of claims which are common to the Federal award and to other work of the non-Federal entity, are generally allowable.
-An appropriate share of the non-Federal entity's indirect costs may be allocated to the amount of settlements with contractors and/or subrecipients, provided that the amount allocated is otherwise consistent with the basic guidelines contained in § 200.414.
-The indirect costs so allocated must exclude the same and similar costs claimed directly or indirectly as settlement expenses.
+(6) Claims under subawards, including the allocable portion of claims common to the Federal award and other work of the recipient or subrecipient, are generally allowable.
+An appropriate share of the recipient’s or subrecipient’s indirect costs may be allocated to the amount of settlements with contractors and subrecipients, provided that the amount allocated is consistent with the requirements of § 200.414.
+These allocated indirect costs must exclude the same and similar costs claimed directly or indirectly as settlement expenses.

+(b) Closeout Costs.
+Administrative costs associated with the closeout activities of a Federal award are allowable.
+The recipient or subrecipient may charge the Federal award during the closeout for the necessary administrative costs of that Federal award (for example, salaries of personnel preparing final reports, publication and printing costs, costs associated with the disposition of equipment and property, and related indirect costs).
+These costs may be incurred until the due date of the final report(s).
+If incurred, these costs must be liquidated prior to the due date of the final report(s) and charged to the final budget period of the award unless otherwise specified by the Federal agency.

 § 200.473 Training and education costs.

 The cost of training and education provided for employee development is allowable.